nicholasA113/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-**Bundled using Vite** - Used vite to bundle the project, porting all old html and css files to a new format via jsx files.
+**Bundled using Vite** - Used vite to bundle the project, porting all old html to new jsx files, still using previous elements from css files.
-**Components** - Slightly modified and updated css to conform to each page serving as a path for a BrowserRouter
+**Components** - Slightly modified and updated css elements such as NavLinks and Bootstrap buttons to conform to each new jsx page serving as a path for a BrowserRouter
-**Router** - All html were converted to jsx files.
-Each page served as a route path on my app.jsx file.
+**Router** - All html files were converted to jsx files.
+Each page serving now as a route path on my app.jsx file, allows for application to transition from page to page seamlessly without a refresh to a new html page.

 ## 🚀 React part 2: Reactivity deliverable